open-watcom/open-watcom-v2/readme.txt

 Results are logged to "build.log" in the current project directory (or d:\bld), the previous build.log file is copied to build.lo1.

-Common commands:
+Common builder commands:

+builder boot      - first build phase (bootstrap), create all tools necessary
+                    for building OW (phase two)
+builder bootclean - erase objects and tools, created during first build phase

-builder build - build the software builder rel   - build the software, and copy it into the "rel" release tree builder cprel - copy software into the "rel" release tree builder clean - erase object files, exe's, etc. so you can build from scratch
+builder build     - second build phase, build the software builder rel       - second build phase, build the software, and copy it into the
+                    "rel" release tree
+builder cprel     - copy software into the "rel" release tree builder clean     - erase object files, exe's, etc. created during second build
+                    phase so you can do second build phase from scratch

+builder docs      - build all documentation builder docsclean - erase all objects, etc. created during documentation build
+                    so you can start documentation build from scratch

+builder test      - run all automated tests

 Many of the projects use the "pmake" features of builder (see builder.doc).
 To determine what to build, pmake source is in \bld\pmake.